Lekki

 Lekki is a city in Lagos State, Nigeria.
-It is located to the south-east of Lagos city.
-Lekki is a naturally formed peninsula, adjoining to its west Victoria Island and Ikoyi districts of Lagos, with the Atlantic Ocean to its south, Lagos Lagoon to the north, and Lekki Lagoon to its east; however, the city's southeast, which ends around the western edge of Refuge Island, adjoins the eastern part of Ibeju-Lekki LGA.
+It is to the southeast of Lagos city proper.
+Lekki is a naturally formed peninsula, adjoining to its west Victoria Island and Ikoyi districts of Lagos, with the Atlantic Ocean to its south, Lagos Lagoon to the north, and Lekki Lagoon to its east.
+The city's southeast, which ends around the western edge of Refuge island, adjoins the eastern part of Ibeju-Lekki LGA.

 The city is still largely under construction, as of 2015, only phase 1 of the project had been completed, with phase 2 nearing completion.
 The peninsula is approximately 70 to 80 km long, with an average width of 10 km.
-Lekki currently houses several gated residential developments, agricultural farmlands, areas allocated for a Free Trade Zone, with an airport, and a sea port under construction.
-The proposed land-use master plan for Lekki envisages the Peninsula as a "Blue-Green Environment City", expected to accommodate well over a residential population of 3.4 million in addition to a non-residential population of at least 1.9 million.
+Lekki houses several gated residential developments, agricultural farmlands, areas allocated for a Free Trade Zone, with an airport, and a sea port under construction.
+The proposed land-use master plan for Lekki envisages the Peninsula as a "Blue-Green Environment City", expected to accommodate a residential population of over 3.4 million in addition to a non-residential population of at least 1.9 million.

 Part of the Lekki peninsula was formerly known as Maroko, a slum, before it was destroyed by the Raji Rasaki-led Lagos State military government.
 One of its neighbourhoods, Lekki phase 1, has a reputation of having some of the most expensive real estate in Lagos State.

 History

-Over 34 years ago, families residing in Maroko, then a suburb of Lagos, faced eviction from their homes ostensibly to protect them from diseases associated with slum conditions and prevent unnecessary loss of life.
-Heavily armed soldiers, under the command of Colonel Raji Rasaki and supervised by the Military President at the time, Ibrahim Badamosi Babangida, carried out the eviction in the early hours of July 14, 1990.
+Over 34 years ago, families residing in Maroko, then a suburb of Lagos, faced eviction from their homes, ostensibly to protect them from diseases associated with slum conditions and prevent unnecessary loss of life.
+Heavily armed soldiers, under the command of Colonel Raji Rasaki and supervised by Military President Ibrahim Badamosi Babangida, carried out the eviction in the early hours of July 14, 1990.

-The operation was executed with military precision, showing no mercy or intent to take prisoners.
-The soldiers, many of them in their late teens, took advantage of the lack of resistance from the terrified residents, unleashing havoc by destroying homes, forcefully taking women and girls, and causing chaos reminiscent of a real war zone.
-For these young soldiers, it may have been their first taste of official violence, a brutal initiation stripping away their innocence.

-In the midst of the chaos, families scattered in all directions, desperately trying to find each other amid the destruction.
-Some sustained injuries from flying debris, while others tragically fell victim to uncovered wells hidden in their frantic escape routes.
-What was once Maroko is now known as Lekki Peninsula, a transformation that erased the painful history of the past, leaving it buried beneath the progress of time.